 They’re a B-certified corporation, making them a purpose-driven company that benefits shareholders, employees, the community and the environment.

-Numi has a lot of different products to choose from, but I recommend sticking with their tea bags or loose leaf tea for the least amount of waste.
+Numi has a lot of different products to choose from, but I recommend sticking with their eco tea bags or loose leaf tea for the least amount of waste.

-choice organic teas:
+choice organic tea: